 The board also oversees human capital management by regularly engaging with management and facilitating a system of reporting that highlights the importance of D&I to Lilly.
 For example, as part of our commitment to D&I, our board considers the contributions related to D&I of our CEO and other executive committee members when determining their compensation.
 Our board also oversees the activities of our CEO and executive committee in setting expectations for inclusive leadership and holding leaders accountable for building diverse and inclusive teams.
 Our CEO receives regular reports from Lilly's senior vice president for human resources and diversity.
-In addition, our chief D&I officer is a vice president who reports to the senior vice president for human resources and diversity, who is a member of our executive committee.
-We believe this system of oversight and reporting by the board and our key executives is critical to our success in fostering an inclusive, supportive, and rewarding workplace.
+In addition, our chief D&I officer is a vice president who reports to the senior vice president for human resources in fostering an inclusive, supportive, and rewarding workplace.